xgallom/zengine/README.md

 ### Source code

-Download the latest source files from [github](https://github.com/xgallom/zengine) and build with zig.
+Download the latest source files from [github](https://github.com/xgallom/zengine) and build with [Zig 0.15.1](https://ziglang.org/download/#release-0.15.1).
-ZEngine currently supports only target macos, builds of SDL for other platforms is not implemented yet.
+Zengine currently supports only target macos, builds of SDL for other platforms is not implemented yet.

 ```bash
 git clone https://github.com/xgallom/zengine.git
 cd zengine